Zhan Hong's page

 Tsdo

-Along the way back, Kenneth instructed us to take a detour up a winding road, narrow enough to only fit one car.
+Along the way back from the north, Kenneth instructed us to take a detour up a winding road, narrow enough to only fit one car.
 We ended up at a small village atop a cliff.

 Going down was tough; several cars were heading up, so we had to do a little squeezing to let the cars pass.